Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 ### Image format and usage

-`VkImageCreateInfo's` [format](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkFormat.html) describes format and type of each texel.
-The format has a following pattern: first, it lists all channels with number of bits (e.g. `R8G8B8A8`), then how the bits are interpreted (so called [numeric format](https://registry.khronos.org/vulkan/specs/1.3/html/vkspec.html#_identification_of_formats) e.g. `SINT` for signed int, `UINT` for unsigned int).
+`VkImageCreateInfo's` [format](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkFormat.html) describes the format and type of each texel.
+The enum naming has a certain pattern.
+First, it lists all channels with the number of bits (e.g. `R8G8B8A8`).
+Then, how the bits are interpreted.
+This is a [numeric format](https://registry.khronos.org/vulkan/specs/1.3/html/vkspec.html#_identification_of_formats) e.g. `SINT` for signed int, `UINT` for unsigned int.
 Examples:

 * `VK_FORMAT_R8G8B8A8_UINT`.
 Has 4 channels, 8 bits per channel.
 Each byte is Rust's `u8` (0..=255).
 * `VK_FORMAT_R8G8B8_SINT`.
 Has 3 channels, 8 bits per channel.
 Each byte is Rust's `i8` (-128..=127).
 * `VK_FORMAT_R8G8_SNORM`.
 Has 2 channels, 8 bits per channel.
 Each component is a signed normalized value in the range [-1, 1].
 * `VK_FORMAT_R5G6B5_UNORM_PACK16 `.
-Has 3 channels, red and blue channels have 5 bits, green has 6 bits (whole texel color information packed into 16 bits).
+Has 3 channels, red and blue channels have 5 bits, while green has 6 bits.
+Whole texel color information packed into 16 bits.
 * `VK_FORMAT_B8G8R8_SRGB`.
 Has 3 channels, 8 bits per channel.
-Each component is an unsigned normalized value in range [0, 1] representing values using sRGB nonlinear encoding.
+Each component is an unsigned normalized value in the range [0, 1] representing values using sRGB nonlinear encoding.
 * `VK_FORMAT_D16_UNORM_S8_UINT`.
 It's a depth/stencil format where depth takes 16 bits and stencil 8 bits.
-In reality, depth/stencil formats in Vulkan [do not need to be stored in the exact number of bits or component ordering incicated by the enum](https://registry.khronos.org/vulkan/specs/1.3/html/vkspec.html#formats-depth-stencil).
+In reality, depth/stencil formats in Vulkan [do not need to be stored in the exact number of bits or component ordering indicated by the enum](https://registry.khronos.org/vulkan/specs/1.3/html/vkspec.html#formats-depth-stencil).
 * `VK_FORMAT_D32_SFLOAT`.
-Depth only format using single `f32`.
+Depth-only format using single `f32`.
 According to validation layers, NVIDIA does not like it.

 [Fixed-point data conversions](https://registry.khronos.org/vulkan/specs/1.3/html/vkspec.html#fundamentals-fixedconv) are described in Vulkan spec.
-For example, if a component is stored as normalized unsigned 8 bits ("unsigned normalized fixed-point integers") has value 100, then it can be read as float as such: $$f=\frac{100}{2^8-1}~=0.39$$.
+For example, if a component stored as a normalized unsigned 8 bits ("unsigned normalized fixed-point integers") has a value of 100, then it can be read as float as such: $$f=\frac{100}{2^8-1}~=0.39$$.

 There are also other formats like [compressed](https://learn.microsoft.com/en-us/windows/win32/direct3d10/d3d10-graphics-programming-guide-resources-block-compression) `VK_FORMAT_BC1_RGB_UNORM_BLOCK` etc.

 Not all formats are supported for all usages.
 You can query this using [vkGetPhysicalDeviceFormatProperties()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetPhysicalDeviceFormatProperties.html).
-After providing a `VkFormat` you will receive information if it's e.g. usable as a color attachment or a sampled image.
+After providing a `VkFormat` you will receive information if it's e.g. usable as a color attachment or sampled image.

 ### Image tiling and usage

-The naive way of storing texel data is one row after another (row major order).
-While simple to implement, it's also very inefficient for almost any real use case.
-If you needed to blur 2x2 quad, it would be very hard to manage cache.
-In Vulkan you an set this arrangement using `VK_IMAGE_TILING_LINEAR`.
+The naive way of storing texel data is one row after another (row-major order).
+While simple to implement, it's also inefficient for almost any real use case.
+If you needed to blur a 2x2 quad, it would be hard to manage the cache.
+In Vulkan, you set this arrangement using `VK_IMAGE_TILING_LINEAR`.
 I can come up with only 2 reasons to use it:

-* you are transfering data from or to CPU, where linear tiling is offered by any image library,
+* you are transferring data from or to CPU, where linear tiling is offered by any image library,
-* you have yet to implement better solution.
+* you have yet to implement a better solution.

 In practice, images with `VK_IMAGE_TILING_LINEAR` will still work as normal.
 There are some restrictions.
-It has to be 2D image, with 1 miplevel, 1 layer, 1 sample and format has to be color.
-Vulkan specification restricts usages to `VK_IMAGE_USAGE_TRANSFER_SRC_BIT` and `VK_IMAGE_USAGE_TRANSFER_DST_BIT`, but I had not major problems when I used linear tiling as a quick, **temporary** solution.
-This may vary depending on IHV and driver version.
+It has to be a 2D image, with 1 miplevel, 1 layer, 1 sample, and the format has to be color.
+Vulkan specification restricts usages to `VK_IMAGE_USAGE_TRANSFER_SRC_BIT` and `VK_IMAGE_USAGE_TRANSFER_DST_BIT`.
+Yet I had no major problems when I used linear tiling as a quick, **temporary** solution for other usages.
+This may vary depending on the IHV and driver version.

 The only alternative is `VK_IMAGE_TILING_OPTIMAL`.
-With this option, the actual in-memory representation is driver and usage dependent.
-You will not be able to directly transfer data from CPU to such image. `VK_IMAGE_TILING_OPTIMAL` **should** be used for **any** image in the app.
-The representation may depend on predeclared [usage](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageUsageFlagBits.html) e.g.
+With this option, the actual in-memory representation is driver and usage-dependent.
+You will not be able to copy data from the CPU to such an image. `VK_IMAGE_TILING_OPTIMAL` **should** be used for **every** `VkImage` in the app.
+The in-memory representation may depend on predeclared [usage](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageUsageFlagBits.html) e.g.

 * `VK_IMAGE_USAGE_SAMPLED_BIT` - for sampling in shaders,
 * `VK_IMAGE_USAGE_COLOR_ATTACHMENT_BIT` - color attachment,